kantuni/CP3/Chapter 1/Exercise 1.2.2.md

    - (d) Bellman Ford’s (Section 4.4.4).
    - (e) Floyd Warshall’s (Section 4.5).

-6. Which algorithm produces a list of the first 10K prime numbers with the best timecomplexity?
+6. Which algorithm produces a list of the first 10K prime numbers with the best time complexity?
 (Section 5.5.1)

    - **(a) Sieve of Eratosthenes (Section 5.5.1).**
    - (b) For each number i ∈ [1..10K], test if isPrime(i) is true (Section 5.5.1).